 To perform a differential backup, start the database in NON-BACKUP, BACKUP-DATA, or BACKUP-DATA-AND-BLOB mode.
 A full backup must first exist before a differential backup is created.
-A differential base must exist before a differential backup is created.
-DBMaker's differential backup only includes data files (e.g., \.DB and \.BB), not journal files.
+A differential backup only includes data files (e.g., .DB and .BB), not journal files.
 This is because journal files changed too frequently.
 So, when doing a differential backup, only useful journal blocks are copied.